BRSRKR/100-days-of-code/Ryan'sLog.md

 **Today's Progress**: Took a Pause from Weather App.
 It was working except for Chrome on Mobile.
 Started preliminary layout for the Wikipedia Viewer

 **Thoughts:** Getting odd error when using codepen.
 Won't show glyphicons on new pen, but when I forked an old pen and deleted everything glyphicons worked????

+### Day 14: Febrary 8, 2017

+**Today's Progress**: Moving along quickly with Wikipedia Viewer.
+Had to go find out how to setup GetSJON/Ajax call again :(

+**Thoughts:** Kept getting error when calling wiki api.
+Everything looks corret, and when I pull within browser URL it works.

+### Day 15: Febrary 9, 2017

+**Today's Progress**: Used some more jQuery to push HTML .... appendTo() and empty().
+Works very easy 90% complete

+**Thoughts:** Error yesterday was the api URL didn't have callback="?" put that in and JSON call was working like a charm.